 As of October 30, 2015, the District entered into a Credit Agreement with Bank of America, N.A. (the "Bank") to provide a revolving line of credit to provide interim financing or refinancing for costs of projects.
-Since that time, the Credit Agreement has been extended and amended, most recently as of April 29, 2021.
-As of April 29, 2021, the District has a revolving line of credit of \$50,000,000 with Bank of America, N.A. (the "Bank"), which matures June 30, 2022.
-In addition, the District may request the Bank to increase the maximum authorization on the line of credit to up to \$200,000,000, subject to the Bank's approval, in its sole discretion.
+Since that time, the Credit Agreement has been extended and amended, most recently as of June 30, 2022.
+As of June 30, 2022 and 2021, the District's revolving line of credit was \$100,000,000 and \$50,000,000, respectively, with Bank of America, N.A. (the "Bank").
+The June 30,2022 line of credit matures June 30, 2023.
+In addition, the District may request the Bank to increase the maximum authorization on the line of credit to up to \$300,000,000, subject to the Bank's approval, in its sole discretion.
 The District's obligation to make payments under the Credit Agreement is a Junior Obligation within the meaning of the District's Trust Agreement, dated as of October 1, 2011, as amended and supplemented, between the District and The Bank of New York Mellon Trust Company, N.A., as trustee, and is expressly subordinate and junior to the Lien on Net Revenues Available for Debt Service (as defined in the Trust Agreement).